moq-wg/moq-transport/draft-lcurley-warp.md

 See messages ({{messages}}) for the list of messages and their encoding.
 These are similar to QUIC and HTTP/3 frames, but called messages to avoid the media terminology.

 Each stream MUST start with a `HEADERS` message.
-TODO better name.
 This message includes information on how intermediaries should proxy or cache the stream.
-If a stream is used to transmit a layer, the header MUST match the layer properties ({{properties}}).
+If a stream is used to transmit a segment, the header MUST match the segment properties ({{properties}}).

 Messages SHOULD be sent over the same stream if ordering is desired.
 For example, `PAUSE` and `PLAY` messages SHOULD be sent on the same stream to avoid a race.